 Weather and trail conditions can vary greatly on the GDT so it is important that you are prepared for the worst.
 Knowing the Ten Essentials is good.
 Carrying the Ten Essentials is better.

 - Navigation – Always bring a map and a compass and know how to use them.
-Consider bringing a GPS or satellite-based communication device.
+Consider bringing the GDT App or a GPS or satellite-based communication device.

 - Sun protection – Much of the GDT travels in the alpine with very little shade so protect yourself from the sun with sunglasses, sunscreen, lip balm and a hat.